Hlai people: Culture

+The Hlai play a traditional wind instrument called kǒuxiāo (口箫).

 Religion

 The Hlai were primarily animists.
 According to Hlai legends, their clans each originated from the marriage of a woman and an animal.
 The most prominent animal is the snake.
 Leigong, the God of Thunder, laid a snake on Li Mountain.
 From the egg hatched a woman named Limu (literally "mother of the Li") who lived off of wild fruits and nested in the trees.
 Eventually she married and their descendants became the Hlai people.
 Another version says that the woman arrived on a ship and married a dog, giving birth to the Hlai.
 The Hlai also worshiped other animals such as the ox, which was represented in each house by a stone that they called the "soul of the ox."
 The "Oxen's Festival" was celebrated on the eighth day of the third lunar month every year.
 On that day the oxen were forbidden to be killed or worked.
 They stayed at home and were fed liquor believed to protect the ox and guarantee plentiful harvest.
 The "najiaxila" bird of legend was worshiped as a protector god for taking care of an ancestor woman of the Hlai.
 Dragons and cats were worshiped as well since they are considered to be ancestors.